Overview

 costs associated with purchasing and treating bulk water supply;

-effective management of a scarce natural resource; increased availability
+management of a scarce natural resource; increased availability

 of water for other industrial uses.